In some situations, post-traumatic stress disorder can manifest itself.

 Much like the military, the victim of harassment in the workplace must first follow the procedures of the company.
-Same is true when making complaints.
+The same is true when making complaints.

 Also, this is so whether or not it is to a supervisor or the human resources department.
 The employee should report what the issue consists of.

-- Also, you should document why you believe it is creating a hostile work environment in your written complaint to management.
+Also, it would help if you documented why you believe it is creating a hostile work environment in your written complaint to management.

 Some companies do not have a written policy for workplace harassment or hostile work environment.
 Hence, in those cases, employees should report it to immediate supervisors.

-But you don't have to report it to the person who is creating the sad situation.
-In this case, the employee should make their complaint to someone above the supervisor.
+But you don’t have to report it to the person who is creating the sad situation.
+In this case, the employee should make a complaint to someone above the supervisor.

-- Sometimes, you will need to go to another supervisor or the owner of the company and make a record.
+Sometimes, you will need to go to another supervisor or company owner and make a record.

 The employee who is a victim of workplace harassment or sexual harassment should request the person harassing to stop their behavior.

 If this does not stop the offensive behavior, then the employee should follow the workplace complaint procedure.
-So this may be complaining to superior, human resources or directly to the owner.
+So this may be complaining to superiors, human resources, or directly to the owner.

-- This record of the events should have the account of the harassment and the reaction it caused the employee.
+This record of the events should have an account of the harassment and the reaction it caused the employee.

-But what if the workplace complaint procedure does not resolve the harassment or makes the hostile work environment worse?
+But what if the workplace complaint procedure does not resolve the harassment or worsen the hostile work environment?

 Why Should You Take Notes?